extremelogic-ph/common_config/README.md

 - Support for configuration profiles
 - Hierarchical configuration with dot notation
 - Placeholder resolution in configuration values
+- Support for default values when using annotation
 - Encryption and decryption of sensitive configuration values
 - Annotation-based injection of configuration values